OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

    * - AvailableBeginning
      - String
-     - An ISO-8601 datetime string for the start of when the contents of this lesson are anticipated to be coverered.
-This is purely a display contstruct.
+     - An ISO-8601 datetime string for the start of when the contents of this lesson are anticipated to be covered.
+This is purely a display construct.
 See :ref:`outlinenodepublication` for details on node visibility
    * - AvailableEnding
      - String
-     - An ISO-8601 datetime string for the end of when the contents of this lesson are anticipated to be coverered.
-This is purely a display contstruct.
+     - An ISO-8601 datetime string for the end of when the contents of this lesson are anticipated to be covered.
+This is purely a display construct.
 See :ref:`outlinenodepublication` for details on node visibility
    * - title
      - String